Rajahni/info2180-project1/README.md

-# info2180-project1
+# INFO2180 Project 1
-Web Dev Project 1
+This is Project 1 for Rajahni Cunningham